thegreatgramblinham/i3wm-config/README.md

 Overview
 =================
-This file contains the (roughly) serialized steps to setting up i3wm on a generic, barebones Debian instance.
+This file contains the (roughly) serialized steps to setting up i3wm on a generic, barebones Debian-based Linux instance.

 Basic i3wm Shortcut Reference
 =================